skip to content

 What is a shareholder’s ordinary resolution?

 A shareholder ordinary resolution is a binding vote by shareholders of a company on non-routine matters.
 It requires a simple majority, or more than 50%, of shareholders to vote in favor in order for the resolution to pass.
-Ordinary resolutions are used for matters such as approving the financial statements, electing directors, and changing the company’s articles of incorporation.
+Ordinary resolutions are used for matters such as approving the financial statements, electing directors during a corporate election, and changing the company’s articles of incorporation.
 Shareholders who do not attend the shareholders’ meeting may still vote by proxy.
 A proxy is written authorization from a shareholder that gives another person the power to vote on their behalf.
 The proxy must be received by the company before the shareholder meeting.
 If you have any questions about the proxy vote, please contact your broker or the company’s investor relations department.

 What are proxy paper guidelines for shareholder initiatives?